7.1.2. Administration

 “Revealer” uses UDP and SSDP broadcasts.
 When you click on the Search button, both broadcasts are used.
 For example:

-To search Standa 8Eth1 adapter in your LAN uses UDP broadcasts.
-To search other devices, such as printers, MFU,
+To search Standa 8Eth1 adapter in your LAN UDP broadcasts are used.
+To search other devices, such as printers, MFU, network drives, video cameras, etc. uses SSDP broadcasts.
+You can read more about SSDP here.

 It is important to note that “Revealer” might be unusable in the environments where UDP/SSDP broadcasts are forbidden or unwanted.